The King of Braves GaoGaiGar Final: Themes

-The second primary theme is Christian Mythology and the recurring imagery of God versus the Devil, a concept briefly touched on during the last fight of the original series.
-It forms the core philosophy of the Planetary Master Palpalapa, who believes that when two great powers clash, the victor becomes God and the vanquished becomes the Devil.
-He quite clearly sees himself as God, and at two points he mentally sees Gai as the Devil, the demon who brings ruin.
-The theme is also evident in Palpalapa's ultimate attack, "God and Devil"; a powerful technique that mirrors Gai's "Hell and Heaven" attack.
-Later in Final, Gai (or rather, Genesic GaoGaiGar) is revealed to be the God of Destruction, the one who brings the hope of a fresh start from zero, the challenge of infinite possibility.
-The dualist nature of GaoGaiGar suggests that there must then be a God (or Goddess) of Protection - all factors indicate that this would be Mikoto Utsugi, herself an invincible life-form formed from the remains of the power of Zonder Metal.
+The second theme is God versus Devil, a theme that also appeared in the final battle of the original series.
+It forms the core philosophy of Planetary Master Palpalapa, who believes that when two great powers clash, the victor becomes God and the vanquished becomes the Devil.
+He sees himself as God, and at two points he mentally sees Gai as the Devil who brings ruin.
+The theme is also evident in Palpalapa's ultimate attack, "God and Devil", which mirrors Gai's "Hell and Heaven" attack.
+Later in Final, Gai is revealed to be the God of Destruction, who brings the hope of starting over from zero and the challenge of infinite possibility.
+The dualist nature of GaoGaiGar suggests there is a god or goddess of protection, who is implied to be Mikoto Utsugi, an invincible life-form formed from the remnants of Zonder Metal's power.

 Grand Glorious Gathering

 Starting in April 2005, a twelve episode "re-imagining" of the series, GaoGaiGar Final: Grand Glorious Gathering, aired on TV Tokyo.
 Due to the different running lengths of the OVA versus the space allowed on TV, the episodes were re-edited and spread across those twelve episodes.
 Footage from the original TV series and new voice recordings were used to fill in the allotted time, as well as new footage which almost exclusively serves to further establish a connection between GaoGaiGar and the anime series "Betterman", which takes place in the same world and setting.
-Several incidences of nudity found in the OVA were also censored or omitted.
+Several incidents of nudity found in the OVA were also censored or omitted.